metacpan/metacpan-cpan-extracted/distros/T/Template-Liquid/README.md

 ## `raw`

 Raw temporarily disables tag processing.
-This is useful for generating content (eg, Mustache, Handlebars) which uses conflicting syntax.
+This is useful for generating content (Mustache, Handlebars) which uses conflicting syntax.

     {% raw %}
         In Handlebars, {{ this }} will be HTML-escaped, but {{{ that }}} will not.